harlows/TERTL509/modules/introduction/digital-literacy-frameworks.md

 ©2019 DQ Institute (Used with permission)

-UNESCO has developed a [Digital Competence Framework database](https://unevoc.unesco.org/home/Digital+Competence+Frameworks/) which contains 38 frameworks.
-While the majority have an education focus, none have been developed specifically for the higher education context.
+UNESCO has developed a [Digital Competence Framework database](https://unevoc.unesco.org/home/Digital+Competence+Frameworks/) which categorises 38 frameworks into 11 distinct target groups.
+While most frameworks focus on education, none have been specifically developed for the higher education context.

 * * *

 ### Context is King

-Digital literacies vary significantly based on context.
-The UNESCO database categorises 38 frameworks into 11 distinct target groups.
+The diversity of target groups in the UNESCO database demonstrates that digital literacies vary significantly based on context.
 For instance, the digital skills and competencies required by a primary school teacher differ from those needed by a healthcare worker.
 To address this, frameworks have been developed that are aimed at these sectors, but usually these are adaptions of existing frameworks.
 For example, Education Scotland has developed a framework for school teachers based on the DigComp2 framework, and the UK's National Health Service developed a Health and Care Digital Capabilities Framework influenced by JISC's Digital Capacity framework.
 In New Zealand, what work has been done is well summarised in the TEC's Scoping a Digital Skills Framework (2023).

 Doug Belshaw took a different approach, acknowledging the ambiguity and context dependence of digital literacy.
 Rather than focusing on competencies, he listed eight essential elements that could be used as building blocks to start a conversation about defining digital literacy in any given context: